“A state as great as Texas should not be near the bottom of the rankings in funding for our children and their public schools.”

 - While local property taxes have increased in recent years, the state has decreased its share of funding for education over the last decade.
 As a result, we are facing both higher local taxes and stagnant or lower statewide real per-student funding.1

 John knows that it matters to have good teachers in the classroom and good leaders in the principal’s office.
 It matters to have good librarians and counselors on campus.
-It matters to have good people to tutor after
+It matters to have good people to tutor after school, and to run the extracurricular programs that motivate and excite kids.

 We can’t starve our schools of resources they need—and expect to have schools we are proud of and students who are prepared for global leadership.